Tesla

 Public Charging

 We also work with a wide variety of hospitality, retail and public destinations, as well as businesses with commuting employees, to offer additional charging options for our customers, as well as single-family homeowners and multi-family residential entities, to deploy home charging solutions.
+To accelerate dependable charging ubiquity, Superchargers are also available through our Supercharger for Business program, where third parties can purchase and install Superchargers and set the charging price, while Tesla remains responsible for software updates, network operations, maintenance and driver support.
+In 2025, we opened the first Tesla Diner in California, which offers Supercharging as well as Tesla themed food and merchandise.

 In-App Upgrades